Sandthorn/sandthorn/README.md

 ### External snapshot store

-There is one external snapshot store available [sandthorn_snapshot_memcached](https://github.com/Sandthorn/sandthorn_snapshot_memcached) and it can be configured into `Sandthorn.configure`
+There is one external snapshot store available [sandthorn_snapshot_memcached](https://github.com/Sandthorn/sandthorn_snapshot_memcached) and it can be configured via `Sandthorn.configure`

 ```ruby
 require 'sandthorn_snapshot_memcached'